-The Education and Community Involvement Branch within the National Human Genome Research Institute (NHGRI) is offering its annual NHGRI Short Course in Genomics from August 1 - August 3, 2016.
+The Education and Community Involvement (ECIB) Branch at the National Human Genome Research Institute (NHGRI) is offering its annual NHGRI Short Course in Genomics from July 30 - August 2, 2018.

-This year's course is for K-12 faculty members teaching genetics, biology or related science courses.
+This year's course is for middle and high school teachers, community college and Tribal College faculty teaching genetics, biology or related science courses.
+Class size is limited.

-The NHGRI Short Course in Genomics, held on the National Institutes of Health (NIH) campus in Bethesda, Maryland, offers faculty the opportunity to hear lectures and receive teaching resources from leading NHGRI and NIH researchers, clinicians, and staff, to discuss ways to incorporate genomics content into their classrooms and to participate in tours of NIH facilities.
+The NHGRI Short Course in Genomics offers science educators the opportunity to hear lectures and receive teaching resources from leading NHGRI and National Institutes of Health (NIH) researchers, clinicians and staff and to discuss ways to incorporate genomics content into their classrooms.

 Topics range from complex disorders/diseases, sequencing technologies, brain and behavior, bioinformatics, gene editing, the human microbiome, and ethical issues in genomics research, among others.